 Sustainability

 ScanLAB recognises that we are in a climate emergency: the current path for human-based emissions will heat the planet beyond the ‘safe’ 1.5 degree threshold.
-We have always been conscious of the impact of our projects and work practices, but never rigorous in quantifying this impact.
-Now, we are taking specific, actionable steps to introduce a way of measuring the environmental, social and global impact of our work and set new standards for the way we deliver projects and experiences.
+Since 2022 we have been taking specific, actionable steps to measure the environmental impact of our work and set new standards for the way we deliver projects.

 To achieve these goals, we have developed a set of resources and tools.
-We are sharing these, along with our policy documents and impact reports, with our community not because we think they are perfect, but rather in the hope of inspiring conversation.
+We are sharing these, along with our policy documents and impact reports.

 Sustainability Policy

 We’ve committed to continuously learning about our impact.
 We’ve committed to managing our operations so that we have the smallest negative impact, wherever possible.
 We want the work we make, and the way we work, to be a positive voice for change.
-We expect this will take a combination of research, careful monitoring and continuous learning.
-Practising and improving our accountability is core to our plan and our studio.
+This takes a combination of research, careful monitoring and continuous learning.

 At all stages we are trying to make sure this policy is not about ticking boxes or achieving points.
 If an existing system isn’t suited to the way we work or the impact we have, we will do the work to adapt and think creatively about how we can be more useful and accurate.
 Alongside researching and developing our own sustainability tools, we will continue to benefit from the advice of consultants and experts in the space.

 So far, our focus has been predominantly on our environmental impact.
-Over the next two years, we will expand this focus to our social and global impact.
+Expanding this focus to our social and global impact is an ongoing goal for the studio.

 Our headline policies are:

-• We have joined the SME Climate Commitment, which commits us to achieving Net Zero by 2030.
+• We have joined the SME Climate Commitment, which commits us to halving our emission by 2030 and achieving Net Zero by 2050.

 • We commit to choosing the lowest impact option wherever possible, tracking our impact and placing value on continued decrease in impact over time.